Henry Yeboah Yiadom-Boachie: Career

 Yiadom-Boachie was the Youth Animator at the Ondo-Nigeria don Bosco Center from 1999 to 2000.
 He also was the Vice Principal and Youth Coordinator of Don Bosco Technical School from 2003 to 2005.
 He was also the Project Coordinator and Education Director of Orphan Aid Africa from 2005 to 2009.
 He was also the Project Coordinator and Community Development Officer of Newmont Ahafo Development in Ntotroso and also Kenyasi Ahafo Mines from 2009 to 2016.

 Politics

 Yiadom-Boachie is a member of the New Patriotic Party.
 He was the member of parliament of Techiman South Constituency from 2017 to 2021.
 In the 2016 Ghanaian general elections, he won the Techiman South parliamentary seat with 37,257 votes making 50.47% of the total votes cast whilst the NDC parliamentary candidate Adjei Mensah had 35,684 votes making 48.33% of the total votes cast and the PPP parliamentary candidate Sumaila Ibrahim had 886 votes making 1.20% of the total votes cast.
-During the New Patriotic Party parliamentary primaries in 2020, he did not file his nomination for re-election whuch paved way for Martin Kwaku Adjei-Mensah Korsah.
+During the New Patriotic Party parliamentary primaries in 2020, he did not file his nomination for re-election which paved way for Martin Kwaku Adjei-Mensah Korsah.